Grasu-Lucian/Proiect-Licenta_/Backend/Journal.md

 - added to the teacherControler a function that returns all the courses for the teacher
 - added to the teacherControler a function that returns the courses for the students

+# 2025-04-25
+## Eighteenth commit
+- added updateCourse function to the courseController